 Silver Faceless Aliens

 It's Halloween time again!
 I'm trying something new this year!
 Silver Faceless Aliens!
-They are human height and shape and creep everyone out!
 I instantly had the idea after looking at this mask.
 So much fun!
 Like all of my projects: it's super cheap and has a big impact.
 I'm making four.
-Here are the … Continue reading Silver Faceless Aliens
+Here are the supplies you'll need: 59 inch silver cape.
+These are available … Continue reading Silver Faceless Aliens

 Mother’s Day Raised Hugelkultur Bed!

 This is a great time of year to plan and build raised beds.
-This is how I built my raised beds and I have given them no supplemental watering in the last two years of San Antonio heat.
-I've had bumper crops with almost no input outside of planting and occasional weeding!
-This has been … Continue reading Mother’s Day Raised Hugelkultur Bed!
+This is how I built my raised beds and I have given them no supplemental watering in the last two years of San Antonio heat and I've had bumper crops with almost no input outside of planting and occasional weeding!
+This has … Continue reading Mother’s Day Raised Hugelkultur Bed!